AftabHussain/aftabhussain.github.io/Teaching.md

 ## <a name="inf43"></a>Introduction to Software Engineering <font color="gray"><small>INF43 (Undergrad)</small></font><a href="#top">⬆</a>

--  The **course teaches** concepts (e.g. life cycle models), methods, and current practices in software engineering (e.g. agile development), in the industry.
+-  The **course teaches** concepts (e.g. life cycle models), methods, and current practices in software engineering (e.g. agile development) used in the industry.
 - I worked as a Reader for this course during **Fall 2013** with [Prof. Hadar Ziv](https://www.informatics.uci.edu/explore/faculty-profiles/hadar-ziv/).
 My role was to evaluate student assignments on software engineering practices. <br>

 ____________